The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 The mandatory exclusion grounds (regulation 58(1) and (3) of the Public Contracts (Scotland) Regulations 2015) must be applied to all procurements, and you can also choose to apply the discretionary exclusion grounds.

-Exclusion statements should be put under II.2.14 Additional Information of the Social and other Specific Services Contract Notice or detailed in the online SPD (Scotland) Module on PCS if it is being used.
+Exclusion statements should be put under II.2.14 Additional Information of the Social and other Specific Services Contract Notice or detailed in the online SPD Module on PCS if it is being used.

 An exit strategy is necessary to: